RedisLabs/redislabs-docs/content/rs/_index.md

 {{< tab tabNum="5" >}}

 You can run multiple databases on a single Redis Enterprise Cluster.
-Each database runs with its own dedicated process in a non-blocking manner.
+Each database runs with its own dedicated processes in a non-blocking manner.

 {{< /tab >}}
 {{< tab tabNum="6" >}}